 What Causes Variegation in Monsteras?

-The discolored tissue in Monsteras is caused by a genetic mutation that prohibits some of the plant’s tissue from producing chlorophyll.
+The discolored tissue in Monsteras is caused by a genetic mutation prohibiting some of the plant’s tissue from producing chlorophyll.
 In case you didn’t know, chlorophyll is the molecule that gives plants their green color.
-It’s also the compound that plants used to capture the sun’s energy.
+Plants also use the compound to capture the sun’s energy.

 Since some of the cells of Variegated Monsteras contain chlorophyll and some of the cells do not, this type of variegation is also known as chimeral variegation.
 A chimera is a plant that contains cells with different genetic makeups right next to each other.